 Having regular meal and snack times better equips you to feed your family all the nutrients they need to grow and thrive.
 By thinking ahead and planning those meals, the food is more likely to be balanced.
 But eating on the fly often means less variety and nutrition.

 For kids that are making their own lunch, be sure to give them a how-to guide so they can incorporate food groups.
-For example, choosing from at least 3 good groups to make up lunch.
+For example, choose from at least 3 good groups to make up lunch.

 2. Kids may branch out more